Rani Lakshmi Bai Central Agricultural University

 Rani Lakshmi Bai Central Agricultural University is central agricultural university located in Jhansi district of Uttar Pradesh.
 The university was established by the government of India through the Rani Lakshmi Bai Central Agricultural University Act - 2014, passed by parliament in 2014.
+The first academic session of university was started from July 2014.
+The university follows a semester system with two semesters every year.